Tonic-Box/YABR/README.md

 A Java bytecode manipulation library with SSA-form intermediate representation for analysis and optimization.

-A comprehencive alternative to ASM, Javassist, and other bytecode libraries.
+A comprehensive alternative to ASM, Javassist, and other bytecode libraries.

 ## Features